dhocker/intrinio-localc/README.md

 unpredictable.

 ## Example Files
 You can find a number of example files in the examples folder.
-The examples are mostly LO conversions/derivatives of template files from the [Intrinio Excel AddIn.](https://github.com/intrinio/intrinio-excel) These files show you how most of the LOCalc Extension functions can be used.
+Some of the examples are LO conversions/derivatives of template files from the [Intrinio Excel AddIn.](https://github.com/intrinio/intrinio-excel) These files show you how most of the LOCalc Extension functions can be used.

 ## LOCalc Functions
 The addin provides a number of functions for retrieving data from the Intrinio Marketplace service.
+The total set of functions is divided into two groups.

+1. Functions that are common to the Intrinio Excel AddIn.
+1. Functions that are **unique** to the LOCalc AddIn.

+## Functions Common to the Excel AddIn
-To the degree possible, these functions work like the similarly named
-[Intrinio Excel Addin functions](http://docs.intrinio.com/excel-addin#intrinio-excel-functions).
+To the degree possible, these functions work like the similarly named [Intrinio Excel Addin functions](http://docs.intrinio.com/excel-addin#intrinio-excel-functions).

 ### IntrinoUsage